 Stage 2 proposes an online patient portal or personal health record (PHR) be available to allow patient access to lab results, problem list, medication lists and allergies.
 This provision would call for the integration of a patient portal system into the IT infrastructure of any eligible hospital, increasing the need to streamline and support an always-available system.

 But what if there was hardware failure, or a natural disaster that affected your data and application availability?
 In the event of a disaster, a formal disaster recovery plan can ensure your data will be readily available to meet future meaningful use requirements.
-Cloud-based disaster recovery can provide recovery time objectives of four hours, meaning patient data can be recovered and available on a timely basis.
+Cloud-based disaster recovery can provide recovery time objectives of four hours or less, meaning patient data can be recovered and available on a timely basis.

 Medical Imaging Accessibility